Abortion in Australia: New South Wales

 Abortion was decriminalised in New South Wales on 2 October 2019 with the royal assent of the Abortion Law Reform Act 2019, passed a week earlier by both houses of the New South Wales parliament.
-The legislation took abortion out of the 119-year-old criminal code and regulated it as a medical procedure.
+The legislation took abortion out of the 119-year-old criminal code, and regulates it as a medical procedure.
 Under the new law, abortions are made available on request during the first 22 weeks of gestation.
-After that time, two doctors must agree that it is appropriate, based on the woman's current and future physical, psychological and social circumstances.
+After that time, two doctors must agree that it is appropriate, based on the woman's current and future physical, psychological, and social circumstances.
 This is similar to laws in other states and territories.
-However, the medical practitioner performing the abortion has obligation to give appropriate medical care if the abortion results in a live baby being born.
+The medical practitioner performing the abortion has an obligation to give appropriate medical care if the abortion results in a live baby being born.

-Prior to the new law, abortion had been explicitly listed in New South Wales as a crime under sections 82–84 of the Crimes Act 1900 (NSW) since 1900, but the interpretation of the law is subject to the Levine ruling, from R v Wald of 1971, itself derived from the Victorian Menhennitt ruling, which held an abortion to be legal if a doctor had an honest and reasonable belief that, due to "any economic, social or medical ground or reason", the abortion was necessary to "preserve the woman involved from serious danger to her life or physical or mental health which the continuance of the pregnancy would entail".
+Prior to the new law, abortion had been explicitly listed in New South Wales as a crime under sections 82–84 of the Crimes Act 1900 (NSW) since 1900, but the interpretation of the law is subject to the Levine ruling, from R v Wald of 1971, itself derived from the Victorian Menhennitt ruling, which held an abortion to be legal if a doctor had an honest and reasonable belief that, due to "any economic, social, or medical ground or reason", the abortion was necessary to "preserve the woman involved from serious danger to her life or physical or mental health which the continuance of the pregnancy would entail".
 This was expanded by CES v Superclinics Australia Pty Ltd (1995), which extended the period during which health concerns might be considered from the duration of pregnancy to include the woman's future health and well-being.
 In 2006, Dr. Suman Sood was convicted of two counts of performing an illegal abortion where she failed to enquire as to whether a lawful reason for performing the abortion did exist.